sborms/cyclingsimilarity.com/README.md

 ## Refresh

-To update the application, you just need to run two commands.
-Although not required, ideally you'd run them both at the same time so the training stays synchronized with the data.
+To update the data behind the application, you just need to run two commands.
+Although not required, ideally you'd run them both at the same time so the training stays synchronized with the scraped data.

 The first command reruns the scraper and stores the cyclists and results data on AWS.